Is It Normal To Have Depression In Schools?

 Is depression genetic or influenced by behavioral factors?

-Who is more likely to suffer from depression?
+Who is more likely to experience depression?

 Is depression a disability or just a condition affecting a child and parents?